 volume group (VG).
 A set of one or more physical volumes from which space can be allocated to one or more logical volumes.
 A collection of 1 to 32 physical volumes (read-write fixed-disk drives) of varying size and type.
-See also logical volume (page on page G-4).
+See also logical volume (page 351).